 The Sandford Rifle Club operates on a relaxed social shooting basis.
 Today the range is shared with the Hobart Target Rifle Club who lost the use of their home range at Pontville in 2007.

 Tasmania holds a long tradition of rifle shooting particularly associated with the early days of the 303 Lee Enfield Rifle.
 Examples can be seen below in a team photo taken around Easter 1950 at Campbell Town rifle range.

-The Sandford Rifle Club is an affiliated member of the Tasmanian Rifle Shooting Association (TRA) which is one of the oldest sporting bodies in Tasmania having been formed on June 17th, 1887.
-From their website you can obtain details of all Tasmanian Rifle shooting events and the 11 clubs and 8 ranges available within the state.
+The Sandford Rifle Club is an affiliated member of the Tasmanian Rifle Association (TRA) which is one of the oldest sporting bodies in Tasmania having been formed on 17 June 1887.

 From the TRA website you can obtain details of all Tasmanian rifle shooting events as well as the eleven clubs and eight ranges that are available within the state.